 - Specialist module 2: Children and Young People

-- Specialist module 3: Family Therapy.
+- Specialist module 3: Family Counselling.

 Course components, academic level and time commitment